AdobeDocs/mobile-services.it-IT/help/universal-windows/metrics.md

    Populated by `trackLocation` methods.

-   * Parametri di dati contestuali/Target di Analytics:
+   * Dati contestuali di Analytics/parametri di Target:

       * `a.loc.lat.a`
       * `a.loc.lon.a`